Tue, 07/14/2015 - 8:00pm

-This month marks the 50th anniversary of the three-day race riot that erupted in two African-American neighborhoods in Rochester.
+In July of 1964 a three-day race riot erupted in two African-American neighborhoods in Rochester.

 July '64 explores what happened at a street dance in Rochester on one hot July night when a routine arrest took a turn for the worse and ended with the National Guard being called to a northern city for the first time during the era of the Civil Rights Movement.
 It uncovers new information about an often-overlooked episode in American civil rights history and uses this historic event to question why race remains a central issue in America today.